Chukwuemeka971/logistics-weather-intelligence-api/README.md

 ## Environment Variables

-Create a `.env` file in the project root:
+Create a `.env` file in the project root directory:

 ```env
 GEOCODING_API_KEY=your_geoapify_api_key